 Who Needs It?

-Literally, anyone can benefit from the ID Protection Services.
+Anyone can benefit from ID Protection Services.
 If you ever lose your SS card or it gets stolen, a thief could gain access to all of your accounts and open a new account in your name.
 Not only could they wreak havoc on your finances, but you could also go to jail for fraud if they file phony tax returns, for instance.

 • Access and drain your bank accounts